 As most of the rooms are upstairs and there’s no lift, the hotel isn’t well-suited to guests with mobility issues.

-All ages are welcome.
-Baby cots can be added to all rooms free of charge.
+All ages are welcome; let the hotel know how many little Smiths you're bringing.
+Baby cots (free) can be added to all rooms except the Queen Shared Bath.
 There’s no babysitting or kids club, but children over six can try surfing lessons.